 Tripe contains concentrated calories, but the calories are full of nutrients as well that will support your pet’s system functioning, helping pudgy dogs slim down, and skinny dogs build muscle without putting on unwanted weight from fat.
 Tripe makes a great supplement to any weight-loss diet for your dog or cat, as it will help them feel full.

 Your pet also won’t miss out on needed nutrients, as is the danger of restrictive diets.
 Feed it as a healthy, guilt-free treat by freezing it into cubes or offering freeze-dried morsels.

 Tripe for Picky Eaters

 Green tripe has a very potent aroma, but if you can stomach it, tripe can interest even picky dogs.
-Dogs love the strong smell, which is particularly good for seniors who have lost some of their sense of smell.
-Feed it as a part of your pet’s regular diet, a nutritious treat, or as a topper for your dog or cat’s kibble.
+Dogs love the strong smell, which is particularly good for senior dogs who have lost some of their sense of smell.

 Tripe for Pregnant or Nursing Mothers